- Three Waters Reform Programme

 Safe, affordable and reliable drinking water, and wastewater and stormwater networks that meet environmental and cultural expectations are the foundation of advanced societies.
 It is also essential for the protection of public health and the health of the environment.

-This led to the establishment of Taumata Arowai, the new water services regulator and a strengthened regulatory environment for three waters services.
+This led to the establishment of Taumata Arowai, the new water services regulator and a strengthened regulatory environment for water services.
 Taumata Arowai has a strong focus on the safety of New Zealand’s drinking water and on 15 November 2021 became the drinking water regulator.
 In 2024, it will assume responsibility for wastewater and stormwater networks, becoming the three waters regulator for Aotearoa.

 Find out more about Taumata Arowai below.